dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/corner-angle-range-array.md

 # ConrnerAngleRangeArray

-`ConrnerAngleRangeArray` specifies the range of angles (in degrees) of the extracted corners.
+Parameter `ConrnerAngleRangeArray` specifies the range of angles (in degrees) of the extracted corners.
 The corners refer to the corners of the quad or document.

 ## Example